deeppavlov/DeepPavlov/docs/components/neural_ranking.rst

     python -m deeppavlov interact deeppavlov/configs/ranking/paraphrase_ident_qqp_interact.json

-Now a user can enter a two sentences and the model will make a prediction whether these sentences are paraphrases or not.
+Now a user can enter two sentences and the model will make a prediction whether these sentences are paraphrases or not.

 ::